carmine560/trading-assistant/README.md

 # Save the customer margin ratios and the previous market data.
 pre_start_options = -rd
 # Start the mouse and keyboard listeners and the scheduler, and execute the
-# login action mentioned in the next section.
+# 'login' action in the 'Login' section.
 post_start_options = -lsa login
-# Execute the show_hide_window action above.
+# Execute the 'show_hide_watchlists' action above.
 running_options = -a show_hide_watchlists
 ```